List of web browser performance tests: SunSpider (superseded)

 SunSpider is a benchmark created by the webkit team that aims to measure JavaScript performance on tasks relevant to the current and near future use of JavaScript in the real world, such as encryption and text manipulation.
 The suite further attempts to be balanced and statistically sound.

 Version 0.9 was released by the WebKit team in December 2007.
 It was well-received, and other browser developers also use it to compare the JavaScript performance of different browsers.

 Version 0.9.1 was released in April 2010.

 Version 1.0 was released in April 2013.

 V8 (superseded)

 A JavaScript test suite by Google, used to optimize the Google Chrome web browser.
 It does not test rendering performance.
 It was superseded by Google's Octane benchmark.

 Octane (unmaintained)

 Google's JavaScript test suite which replaces the V8 benchmark.
 According to Google, "Octane v.1 consists of 13 tests, 5 new ones and 8 from the original V8 Benchmark Suite."
 Octane v.2 supplanted v.1, consisting of "17 tests, four more than Octane v1."

 As of April 12 2017, Google no longer maintains Octane.

 GUIMark 2

 This tests vector, bitmap, and text rendering for both Adobe Flash and HTML5.

+MotionMark 1.3 (active)

+A graphics benchmark developed by Apple.